SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 ## Exercise 3.1 - Launch Yeoman UI Generator

 The easiest way to create an SAP Fiori app for freestyle development from scratch is to create it from a template.
+In this step you'll install the extension that contains high-productivity tools for SAP Fiori freestyle development.
-To continue developing an existing application, the best practice is to use Git source code management and clone the repository.
+   >In most cases you'll conitnue the development of an existing application.To continue developing an existing application, the best practice is to use Git source code management and clone the repository.

 1. From the menu bar, select *View | Find Command* to open the Command Palette.
     <br><br>![](images/2020-10_BAS_Command_Palette_Open_.jpg)<br><br>